TOMINJOSE88/sit737-2025-prac4c/Readme.txt

 Calculator

 This project is a basic calculator built using Node.js and Express.
-It performs simple arithmetic operations like addition, subtraction, multiplication, and division.
+It performs simple arithmetic operations like addition, subtraction, multiplication, division, Exponentiation, Square Root and Modulo.
 Logging is handled using the Winston library.